mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/ops-deployment-release.md

 <video controls src="attachments/DO_GoogleAuthenticator.mp4">Production operations are secured through two-factor authentication</video>

-## 6 How Does Mendix Support Staging and Deployment to Other Platforms?
+## 6 How Does Mendix Support Staging & Deployment to Other Platforms?

 Besides the Mendix Cloud, Mendix supports deployments on many different platforms, such as SAP Cloud Platform, IBM Cloud, Azure, AWS, VPC, and on-premises scenarios.
 For details on all the deployment capabilities of the Mendix platform, review the  [Multi-Cloud Overview](../app-capabilities/multi-cloud-overview).